 “54 percent of customers said they would always choose a chatbot over a human customer service rep if it saved them 10 minutes.

-“While people seem positive about new technologies automating some interactions, only about a third (36 percent) report that they’d prefer to use a chatbot over speaking with a person when they have a simple request, question or issue, indicating that brands must work to balance tech-enabled automation with human interaction.”
+“Only a third of people (36 percent) say they’d prefer to use a chatbot over speaking with a person when they have a simple request, question or issue, indicating that brands must work to balance tech-enabled automation with human interaction.”

 A great example of this happening is in the accounting industry.
-Over the last few years, cloud-based accounting systems such as Xero and QuickBooks have started to take care of the transactional work, giving accountants back time to spend with their clients to provide more profitable, advisory services.
-It’s a shift that’s working well.
+Over the last few years, cloud-based accounting systems such as Xero and QuickBooks has started to take care of the transactional work, giving accountants back time to spend with their clients to provide more profitable, advisory services.
+It’s a shift that’s proving successful.

-Across all industries, the closer your relationship is with your customer, the less likely they are to move to a competitor.
-So understanding your business processes and automating as much as you can, will help free up your time to focus on getting closer to your customers.
+Across all industries, the closer your relationship with your customer, the less likely they are to move to a competitor.
+So understanding your business processes and automating as much as you can, will help free up your time to focus on getting closer to them.

 Once technology has automated your processes, how do you build customer relationships as your business grows?

 When you start your business every customer gets close attention, you tend to know everything about them because you need to.
 You find the time to connect with them and and are fascinated with what you hear.
 As you grow, this naturally becomes harder to maintain and scale so what do you do?

 This is all about putting your customer at the heart of your business, understanding them deeply and thinking in their shoes when you make a business decision.
 When you’re customer-centric you create a positive experience for every customer from the very first interaction with your brand and throughout their customer journey.

 Understand your customers by connecting with them through their preferred communications channels.
 Find out about their lives - their likes, dislikes, pains, gains etc. Whether this is through social media, email, online forums, face to face, on the phone or sending out surveys, it’s important to ask the right questions and take all responses on board.